CSpyridakis/Reconfigurable-Computing/Milestone-2/README.md

 ### Diagrams

-Block and timing diagrams are able to be changed:
+Block diagrams are able to be changed:
 * For [xml](./doc/schematics/) files (block diagrams) we have used [draw.io](https://www.draw.io/)